FriwiDev/thesis/src/esmf/client/docs/apis/tags/TunnelSynchronizationApi.md

-Creates a new tunnel reservation on this domain
+Creates a new tunnel reservation or stages changes to an existing deployed tunnel, as long as source and target of the tunnel match.

 ### Example